CMIP-REF/rfcs/text/0001-package-structure.md

 The test for each provider can be run as a separate job.
 We may also choose to target a single Python version if it becomes an issue.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

+A mono-repo structure will enable the rapid development of the project while it is immature and in a state of flux.
+It will be easier to refactor code as it is all in the same repository.

 - Splitting out each package to a separate repository is a possibility and is a very common approach in the Python community.